 Yes, Grichuk's team from Lamar, Texas, may have served up a home run to Conforto, but Grichuk was the true star of the 2004 LLWS.
 He led all players in hits, home runs and RBIs and even played in back-to-back LLWS (2003) for his Southwest team.

-Now a member of the Toronto Blue Jays, Grichuk has launched more than 150 home runs and looks a lot like his Little League baseball self.
+Now a member of the Colorado Rockies, Grichuk has launched more than 150 home runs and looks a lot like his Little League baseball self.

 The Todd Father got his start as a third baseman with the Cincinnati Reds, where he won the 2015 MLB Home Run Derby, and went on to play for the White Sox and both the New York Mets and New York Yankees.